 Become a student of your customer feedback.
-Don’t just collect it—analyze it and apply it to what your customers are saying.
-Commit to learning about buyers’ pain points, and then make a plan to alleviate them in ways that set you apart from competitors.
+Do not just collect it: Analyse it and apply it to what your customers are saying.
+Commit to learning about buyers’ pain points, and then make a plan to alleviate them in ways that set you apart from your competitors.

-Tip: Use customer feedback software.
-This tool includes analytics for agent performance and customer surveys, so you can study complaints and compliments about your business.
+A great way to do this is to use Zendesk’s feedback feature.
+The tool includes analytics for agent performance and customer surveys so that you can study complaints and compliments regarding your services.

-To build the same sense of convenience as a brick-and-mortar store online, you must have a digital presence on the platforms your customers already use.
-Make it easy for buyers to reach out and ask support questions on their channels of choice.
+To build the same sense of convenience as a brick-and-mortar store online, you need to have a digital presence on the platforms and services your customers already use.
+Use SEO-optimised blog posts and social content to be front and centre in Google searches and social media feeds.
+And make a point to be easily accessible for support questions on your customers’ channels of choice.

-Tip: Offering support via messaging apps (like WhatsApp, Twitter, and Facebook) helps businesses create that same sense of 24-hour availability.
+Offering support via messaging apps (like WhatsApp, Twitter and Facebook) helps businesses create that same sense of 24-hour availability.
 These are the same channels customers use to interact with friends and family, so it gives you a chance to meet them where they already are.

 3. Deliver fast responses

-- Pre-written responses ensure agents don’t have to write common answers repeatedly.
+- Pre-written responses ensure agents do not have to write common answers repeatedly

-- Messaging channels enable agents to help more customers at once because they’re communicating asynchronously.
-Data backs this up: Support teams with the fastest resolution times are 42 percent more likely to be messaging with their customers.
+- Messaging channels enable agents to help more customers at once because they are asynchronous.
+In fact, support teams with the fastest resolution times are 42 per cent more likely to be messaging with their customers.

-- Bots can also gather customer details upfront (such as city or account type) before an agent takes over.
+- Bots can also gather details upfront, such as city or account type, before an agent takes over

 4. Make customer satisfaction a company-wide focus

-Tip: A great first step is using a tool like the balanced scorecard.
-It guides companies in thinking about their operations from four different perspectives:
+Using a tool like the balanced scorecard is a great first step.
+The balanced scorecard guides companies in thinking about their operations from four different perspectives:

 - Internal business